shibatch/grantback/v0.3/VOD_REACTION_LICENSE.md

 e.
 General Responsibility for Derivative Work:
 The Licensee is solely responsible for all content within their Derivative Work and for ensuring that such Derivative Work complies with all applicable laws and does not infringe upon any third-party rights, including but not limited to copyright (beyond the rights granted herein for the Licensor's VODs), trademark, publicity rights, privacy rights, or any other personal or proprietary rights.
 The Licensor assumes no liability for the content or consequences of the Licensee's Derivative Work.

+f.
+Additional Restrictions by Licensor:
+**\[Adopting Licensor: This section is for specifying your policy on commercial use and for adding any other optional content restrictions.
+To prohibit or place conditions on commercial use, you MUST state those restrictions here.
+As stated in Section 2, if this section contains no explicit restriction on commercial use, then commercial use will be permitted by default.
+If you have no additional restrictions to add at all, replace this entire comment with the word "None."
+For detailed instructions and examples, please see the Guide for Adopters.\]**

 4\.
 Grant-Back License for the Licensee's Derivative Works

-For each Derivative Work that the Licensee creates and publishes by using the Licensor's VODs in accordance with the terms of this license, the Licensee hereby grants back to the Licensor a non-exclusive, worldwide, royalty-free, perpetual, irrevocable, and non-transferable license to use, reproduce, distribute, display, perform, adapt, and create derivative works from such Derivative Work.
+For each Derivative Work that the Licensee creates and publishes by using the Licensor's VODs in accordance with the terms of this license, the Licensee hereby grants back to the Licensor a non-exclusive, worldwide, perpetual, irrevocable, and non-transferable license, for which no monetary compensation is due to the Licensor, to use, reproduce, distribute, display, perform, adapt, and create derivative works from such Derivative Work.
+The permissibility of commercial use of the Derivative Work by the Licensor under this grant-back shall be the same as the permissibility of commercial use granted to the Licensee as set forth by the Licensor in Section 3.f.

 This license granted back to the Licensor is subject to the following conditions.
 This grant-back applies only to Derivative Works created by the Licensee that incorporate the Licensor's VODs under this license and does not apply to any other works created by the Licensee.

 a.
 Platform Restriction for Licensor:
 The Licensor's use of such Derivative Work is restricted to the Permitted Platforms.
 The Licensor may only publish, share, or make such Derivative Work (or derivatives thereof created by the Licensor from such Derivative Work) available on these platforms.